bblfsh/documentation/user/language-clients.md

 # Babelfish clients

-There are some clients in different languages that provides a higher level API, built on top of [gRPC](https://grpc.io) and [`libuast`](https://github.com/bblfsh/libuast).
+There are some clients in different languages that provide a higher level API, built on top of [gRPC](https://grpc.io) and [`libuast`](https://github.com/bblfsh/libuast).

 These clients make it easier to both parse and analyze the resulting UAST,